scattym/python-lib-license-parser/README.md

-# Library for managing callouts to the geotool api
+# Library for working with drivers license data